Ladvien/ladvien.github.io/_posts/2020/2020-07-11-python-serial-terminal-with-arduino-and-bleak.md

 ## Why I Think PCs Suck at Bluetooth LE
+> [Bluetooth is] like a mating dance between scorpions in the middle of a freeway.
+High chance something gets messed up. --[bjt2n3904](news.ycombinator.com/item?id=14753035)
+>
 Head's up, below is not researched, it's conjecture.

 You will find Bluetooth LE ubiquitous among mobile devices.
 Whether you have an Android, iPhone, or even a Pixel, your phone is most likely equipped with Bluetooth LE and uses it regularly.
 In fact, I'd assert Bluetooth LE is to mobile what USB is to PCs.